 Structure & Duration of Studies

 Medical studies in Linz are a total of 12 semesters.
-The Bachelor's program is six semesters and the Master's program is another 6 semesters.
+The Bachelor's is six semesters and the Master's is another 6 semesters.
 After successfully finishing both programs, graduates are conferred with the title Dr. med. univ.
-Graduates can then opt to pursue an English-language doctorate degree in Medical Sciences and graduate with the title Dr. scient. med or PhD.

 Starting in the fifth semester of the Bachelor's degree program, you complete a weekly clinical internship.
 During your last year in the Master's degree program, complete your clinical internship year.
 This is an opportunity to learn more about tackling medical questions and learning procedures at different clinical departments at hospitals or at general medical practices.